christidis/microservices-demo/README.md

 #### Notes

-* There is a Reserved Public IP in Google Cloud for this task: `34.136.78.189` and a DNS name configured for `socking.devops.atypon.com`.
+* There is a Reserved Public IP in Google Cloud for this task: `34.136.78.189`
+* The DNS name is already configured for `socking.devops.atypon.com`.
 * Suggested approach is to install nginx-ingress using the official [Helm Chart](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-helm/).
 * If using nginx-ingress Helm chart, the property to set the LoadBalancerIP is `--set controller.service.loadbalancerIP=34.136.78.189`.